theodorLH/fotballWeb/README.md

 # Ardoq test

-The code for the two different questions for the coding test is given here.
-The highestProduct.py shows the final solution to question 1, and the rest of the documentation is for question 2b.

-For question 1 I choose to complete the task in python.

-For question 2b I set up a Vue project in WebStorm along with Firestorm.
+A Vue project in WebStorm along with Firestorm.
 The chosen API was: https://www.football-data.org/documentation/quickstart.

 - The reason for the unfinished site is that the API was restricted.
 Specifically, the desired API actions for the remaining pages: team info, and all available matches, were restricted.